SPDR S&P Regional Banking ETF

 KRE

-The SPDR S&P Regional Banking ETF (KRE) is an exchange-traded fund that tracks the performance of regional bank stocks in the U.
+The SPDR S&P Regional Banking ETF (KRE) invests in regional bank stocks within the financial sector.

 Investment Opinion: Should I buy KRE Today?